Randall Dunn

 Randall Dunn is an American record producer, audio engineer, composer, and musician.

-As a music producer, he has worked with artists and filmmakers including Danny Elfman, Jim Jarmusch, Panos Cosmatos, Nathan Fielder, Benny Safdie, Guillermo Del Toro, Björk, Oneohtrix Point Never, Zola Jesus, Algiers, Sunn O))), SQÜRL, Six Organs of Admittance, Marissa Nadler, Boris, Anna Von Hausswolff, Oren Ambarchi, Eyvind Kang, The Cave Singers, Akron/Family, Earth, Wolves in the Throne Room, and Jesse Sykes, among others.
+As a music producer, he has worked with artists and filmmakers including Danny Elfman, Jim Jarmusch, Panos Cosmatos, Nathan Fielder, Benny Safdie, Guillermo Del Toro, Björk, Oneohtrix Point Never, Thurston Moore, Zola Jesus, Algiers, Sunn O))), SQÜRL, Six Organs of Admittance, Marissa Nadler, Boris, Anna Von Hausswolff, Pallbearer, Oren Ambarchi, Eyvind Kang, The Cave Singers, Akron/Family, Earth, Wolves in the Throne Room, and Jesse Sykes, among others.
 Pitchfork has described him as "a go-to producer for metal but also for indie acts looking to add more edge and atmosphere."

 Early life

 Originally from Michigan, Dunn moved to Seattle in 1993 to explore his interest in film music.
 He attended the Art Institute of Seattle to study sound design for film, and formed connections with local musicians, including Skerik and Matt Chamberlain.
 In an interview, Dunn stated, "I'm sort of a frustrated filmmaker that turned into a record producer.
 The people I met when I moved here spun me in a way that sent me down this path of treating sound the way I would have treated film."

 During his studies he received practical experience at Hanzsek Studios under the instruction of Jack Endino.
 He gradually became involved in the recording and producing of sessions.